 United Kitchen organizes a monthly international dinner in the city center of Groningen.
 During these evenings the women cook dishes from their own country.
 In this way United Kitchen tries to stimulate cultural exchange by letting the guests and the women experience different cultures in an informal way.
 Besides, the guests can enjoy a lovely dinner, and it gives the women an opportunity to work in a Dutch enterprise.
 We use the profit to support our women with their integration.
-So do you want to enjoy a delicious three course dinner for only 15 euros and directly contribute to the integration of our women?
+So do you want to enjoy a delicious three course dinner and directly contribute to the integration of our women?
 Then you should definitely attend one of our dinners!

 Eeterie de Globe